Sri Lanka's prime minister tackles thorny finances, economy – KION546

 Associated Press

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s new Prime Minister Ranil Wickremesinghe has been sworn in as finance minister as this Indian ocean island nation confronts its worst economic crisis in memory.
-President Gotabaya Rajapaksa swore in Wickremesinghe as minister of Finance, Economic Stability and National Policies, in an apparent bid to regain Sri Lanka’s credibility as the government negotiates a bailout package with the International Monetary Fund.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s new Prime Minister Ranil Wickremesinghe has been sworn in as finance minister to try to address the nation’s devastating economic crisis.
+President Gotabaya Rajapaksa named Wickremesinghe to the position in an apparent bid to regain Sri Lanka’s credibility as the government negotiates a bailout package with the International Monetary Fund.
 Sri Lankans have endured shortages of food and fuel, power outages and other privations for months.
-The country lacks the financial wherewithal to purchase imported necessities and pay its debts.
-Sri Lanka’s economic crisis has brought on a political crisis with protesters demanding Rajapaksa’s resignation.
+The country can’t buy imported necessities or pay its debts.
+The economic crisis has caused a political crisis with protesters demanding Rajapaksa’s resignation.